pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 ## Yes or No

-Identify whether the sentences have correct order of the adjectives or not.
+Classify whether the sentences have the correct order of the adjectives or not.

 Yes